opengsn/gsn-protocol/gsn-protocol.md

 2. **AlertedMode**: this is a mechanism to help the relayer mitigate the 2nd unstable case above:

   When the relayer detects an event "TransactionRejectedByPaymasterEvent", it knows it is probably because of parallel sending of such transaction.
   In alerted mode, the relayer waits a random time before sending the transaction.
   This way, there is a chance that the other relayer that was given this transaction will send it first, and this relayer will be able to see it (on-chain or in the mempool), and avoid re-sending the same TX.

-  TODO: this assumes we can either run relayCall on [YW: Incomplete sentence.
-But does it pertain to our recent discussion?
-IIUC you verified that running it on `pending` achieves that.]
   The relayer will exit "alerted" mode after a preconfigured time without any rejected transaction.

   This does not entirely eliminate the chance of parallel transactions, but reduces it, hence makes the attack more expensive (the transaction gets paid, and "griefs" fewer relayers).

-3. **Paymaster Reputation**: This is a stronger mechanism that let a relayer learn over time which paymasters are trusted.
+3. **Paymaster Reputation**: This is a stronger mechanism that lets a relayer learn over time which paymasters are trusted.
   - A new paymaster is given a reputation of "1"
   - For each relayed transaction the relayer increases the reputation of a paymaster.
   - For each failed transaction, the relayer reduces the reputation of the paymaster.